Adult Child Coverage

 - May a plan impose support, residency, student status, tax dependent status, or other restrictions on children’s eligibility?

-Answer: Generally no. “Children” for purposes of this rule includes the employee’s sons, daughters, stepchildren, adopted children (including children placed for adoption), and foster children.
+Answer: Generally no. Neither the statute or regulations define "child".
 Generally the only restriction an employer’s plan may impose on such children’s eligibility prior to turning age 26 is age.
 However, an employer may impose restrictions on other individuals.
 For example, the plan could require that an employee’s grandchild or niece must qualify as the employee’s tax dependent in order to be enrolled in the plan.

 - Is the plan required to extend coverage to age 26 or to the end of the year in which the child turns age 26?